-The bold electric Mercedes C-class
+The electric Mercedes C-Class

 Article by Tobias Selerit

-Under the skin, the numbers are anything but modest.
-C 400 is the first version.
-A 94 kWh battery feeds a dual-motor 4WD setup producing a combined 360 kW, launching the car from 0 to 100 km/h in just 4.0 seconds.
-That firmly places it in performance territory traditionally occupied by AMG variants.
+The electric C-Class was launched with the C 400 version.
+Its 94 kWh battery feeds two motors.
+With the peak power of 360 kW the C 400 launches from 0-60 mph / 0-100 km/h in just 4 seconds.
+That firmly places it in the performance territory traditionally occupied by the AMG variants.

 Mercedes-Benz has clearly invested heavily in refinement.
 Extensive sound insulation, combined with elastomer-mounted suspension components, aims to decouple road imperfections and reduce noise intrusion.
 The result is a cabin experience that edges close to luxury-class.

 Thermal comfort is another area where electrification brings tangible benefits.
-In cold conditions, the interior can heat up twice as fast as in a combustion-powered equivalent—an often overlooked but highly relevant advantage in real-world use.
+In cold conditions, the interior can heat up twice as fast as in a combustion-powered car—an often overlooked but highly relevant advantage in real-world use.

 The sense of occasion continues with ambient lighting that flows from the dashboard into the doors and up into the optional Sky Control panoramic roof.
-Paired with a Burmester sound system, the cabin aims to deliver not just transport, but immersion.

 Taken as a whole, the electric C 400 doesn’t simply electrify an existing Mercedes template—it repositions the model.
 With its increased size, advanced drivetrain, and luxury-oriented features, it steps into territory once clearly reserved for higher segments.